Ever heard of prebiotics?

 The 9 best prebiotic-rich foods you should eat

-Chicory root: ground chicory root powder was popular in the 70s as a coffee substitute back in the days when we thought coffee was the devil in liquid form; it is not – check out Coffee.
-From Vice to Virtue.
+Ground chicory root powder was popular in the 70s as a coffee substitute back in the days when we thought coffee was the devil in liquid form; it is not.

 Cooked or as part of a salad mix, dandelion leaves are also a good source of inulin and studies have shown dandelion to ease constipation and improve the profile of gut bacteria (7).

-Garlic, for those without any gut issues like IBS, offers a double whammy to any unwanted bacteria that’s thinking of setting up shop; garlic increases the number of bifidobacteria while at the same time, prevents disease-promoting bacteria from growing by using a kind of antiseptic chemical warfare (8).
+Garlic, for those without any gut issues like IBS, offers a double whammy to any unwanted bacteria that are thinking of setting up shop; garlic increases the number of bifidobacteria while at the same time, prevents disease-promoting bacteria from growing by using a kind of antiseptic chemical warfare (8).

 FUN FACT: all prebiotics are fiber but not all fibers are prebiotics.
 Dietary fiber is a broad term to describe those types of dietary carbohydrate that our digestive tract cannot breakdown.
 Fiber is resistant to the effects of stomach acid and the other carbohydrate digestive enzymes.